NTIA/scos-sensor/README.md

  - Persistent data is stored on disk in a file-based SQL database.
 If this simple database doesn't meet your needs, a heavier-duty SQL database like PostgreSQL or MariaDB can be dropped in with very little effort.
- - A scheduler thread running in a [Gunicorn] worker process periodically reads the schedule from the database and performs the associated actions.
+ - A *scheduler* thread running in a [Gunicorn] worker process periodically reads the *schedule* from the database and performs the associated *actions*.
  - A website and JSON RESTful API using [Django REST framework] is served over HTTPS via [NGINX], a high-performance web server.
 These provide easy administration over the sensor.